The King's School, Parramatta: Debating

-The preparatory school competes in the IPSHA and ISDA debating competitions, and the senior school in the GPS and ISDA competitions.
-The school won the ISDA competition, the largest independent schools competition in NSW, for the first time in 2004.
-The school has also won the GPS tournament twice - once in 1957, and tied first with Sydney Grammar School in 2007.
-The school was represented by national and world championship winning representative teams in 2004.
+The school competes with other schools' debate teams on a national and international basis.
+The Senior A team won the GPS on two occasions; winning outright in 1928, and tied first place with Sydney Grammar in 2007.

 Cadet corps

 Founded in 1868, the cadet corps vies with Newington College as the oldest in Australia.
-All students in Years 9 and 10 are required to undergo cadet training, during which they are taught survival techniques, abseiling, map-reading, marching, and other skills.
-Each year the annual field exercise, or "Corps Camp", is held at the Singleton Military Area.
-The Corps is regarded as the largest unit from any single school.
+All students in Years 9 and 10 are required to undergo cadet training.

-The Cadet Corps holds an annual passing-out parade, which commemorates the departure of the Year 12 members and the transfer of student leadership to Year 11 through the handing over of the unit colours.
-It is usually presided over by a high-ranking member of the Australian Defence Force.

-The King's School Marching Band is a central element of the cadet corps.
-The Band consists mainly of members of the School's Symphonic Band, and it marches annually at the ANZAC Day Parade in central Sydney.
-The Band is overseen and directed in partnership with the Music Department, and incorporated into two platoons under the Cadet Corps command structure.
-There is an annual appointee to the position of Drum Major – generally a year 12 boy who demonstrates musical skill and leadership capability.

 Music

-The school has a music program that caters for a range of musical abilities, held in the sesquicentenary music building.
-Music at the school forms part of the curricula and co-curricula programs.
+The program is held in the sesquicentenary music building.
 The school has two pipe organs: a chapel organ in the memorial chapel and a large baroque pipe organ in Futter Hall.

 Curriculum

 Year 7 students complete the mandatory 100-hour Board of Studies (NSW) music course, which introduces them to basic concepts of music in a variety of styles.
 Year 7 boys participate in a singing program and undertake a theory exam toward the end of the year.
 As part of the Year 8–10 elective program, students can continue to study music in these years.
 They are required to learn an instrument as part of this course and regular performance assessments take place.
 For the HSC, students can continue their music studies in either the Music 1 or Music 2 courses, with the option of choosing Music Extension as well.
 Music 1 and 2 cover a variety of music styles, however, the Music 2 course has a focus on Western art music.
 Recently the school has been successful in this field, with a number of student performances and compositions nominated for ENCORE.